Last Updated on March 14, 2023 by Marjon Ramos

 Remember, we have to be patient with our pets because they’re prey creatures.
 They’re not biting just for the heck of it.

 Here are the most common reasons why rabbits bite:

-While food aggression most commonly happens in two unneutered rabbits, sometimes, when a rabbit is territorial or extremely hungry, they can attack/bite their owners if they get too close to their food.
+While food aggression most commonly happens between unneutered rabbits, sometimes, when a rabbit is territorial or extremely hungry, it can attack or bite its owners if they get too close to their food.

 In this case, you need to be patient with your rabbit and understand that they’re only doing their best to protect themselves.

 Unneutered rabbits are generally not good pets.
-That’s why it’s important to neuter your rabbit before they reach 6 months.
+That’s why it’s important to neuter your rabbit before they reach 6 months old.

 Immediately bring your rabbit to a veterinarian if you notice any of these symptoms.

-Why do rabbits bite their owner but no one else?
+Why do rabbits bite their owners but no one else?